debog/hypar/doc/Examples.md

 files in plain text format (which can be read in and visualized in MATLAB for example).

-The following plot shows the density contours at the final time t=1, obtained from plotting \b op_00010.dat:
+The following animation shows the density contours as the vortex convects over the domain:,
 @image html Solution_2DNavStokVortex.gif

 Since the exact solution is available at the final time